cmpi-standard/headers/updates.md

   Created new modules group for symbols definable by CMPI user and moved CMPI_PLATFORM_xxx and CMPI_VERSION into that group.
 * Added descriptions to invocation flags, and fixed linking to them.
+* Solved warnings with @capopsys comand.
+Was caused by using @parblock.

 1 July - Andy
 -------------